akalmykov/wp-content-copy-protection/readme.txt

 = Does your Plugin work on all major Browsers? =

 This plugin works on all major browsers.
 The full functionality (features) of this plugin was tested on the latest versions of IE (Internet Explorer), Mozilla FF, and Chrome without any problems.

-= How do I manually Disable my Image Link URL as Users Can Still LEFT Click on my Images? =

-When uploading an image to your blog post - simply select the 'none' option just below your link URL (in the image uploading window).
-This will disable the LEFT click function on the image.
-The plugin will take care of the rest!

-= How do I Change The Javascript Error Message? =

-Should you wish to change the current Javascript error message, simple go to Line: 35 in the fwpconsec.php file and change it there (replace the existing message).
-Our upcoming version will include the necessary administration.

-= How do I Change the Font and the Background Color of the JS Error Message? =

-Once again, navigate to Line: 35 in the fwpconsec.php file and change it there.
-The current color code is: #FFF000 (Yellow).
-You can also change your font and font size here.

 = Why did you Decide to Re-enable Text Selection ? =